 Support can be offered in the following areas:

 - Tips for talking with parents about developmental concerns

 - Strategies to support the success of a specific child

 - Community resources for early intervention for children with delays (therapists, school districts)

 The Quality First Participant Guide provides more information about the policies and guidelines that support participation in Quality First.
 Eligibility requirements are also outlined in detail.

-Note: All programs enrolled in Quality First must sign an agreement stating they have reviewed and accept the terms outlined in the Implementation Guide.
+Note: All programs enrolled in Quality First must sign an agreement stating they have reviewed and accept the terms outlined in the Participant Guide.